 But I was wrong: I didn’t need so much time and three months later I felt ready.
 Besides, I was tired of running almost 60 kilometers every week (70 some weeks).
 It was time to decide whether to continue with the plan or find a closer marathon.
 I looked on Ahotu Marathons and found out that only seven days later was going to take place the Toulouse Metropole International Marathon.
 I didn’t think it twice and signed up.

-My family and I arrived to Toulouse on Saturday, the day before the race.
+Me and my family arrived to Toulouse on Saturday, the day before the race.
 I was a little scared because I had never run 42 kilometers before, so I spent almost the entire day saving energy and eating carbs.
 Meanwhile, my wife and the children had a lot of fun visiting the Cité de l’espace (we already knew the city), so no one got bored waiting for Sunday.

 And then, the race came and it was terrific.
 I started from the bottom of the crowd and progressed without issues: I felt great.
 I passed the 10k marker in 59 minutes and the half-marathon in 1:58… which was better than expected.
 At the beginning I had predicted to finish in 4 hours and 11 minutes, but it appeared that I could be able to spend less than 4 hours.
 I decided to try it.